ryanmoran/explorations/0004-skaffold/README.md

 ## File Sync

-[File Sync](https://skaffold.dev/docs/pipeline-stages/filesync/) is one of the pipeline staages of the skaffold worflow.
+[File Sync](https://skaffold.dev/docs/pipeline-stages/filesync/) is one of the pipeline stages of the skaffold worflow.
 (See [diagram](https://skaffold.dev/docs/pipeline-stages/)).
 With File Sync, whenever a change is made to a subset of files, they are copied to the deployed container, instead of going through a rebuild + redeploy + restart of the